everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 datasets of interest (e.g. `integration.prm.filtered_nodes`).
 When you are happy with the function, you can copy it into the right place in the pipeline (various `nodes.py` files in `pipelines/matrix/src/matrix/pipelines/`) and wire it up with the rest of the pipeline using the syntax shown in various `pipeline.py` files.

-For a complete list of changes, please refer to the [GitHub release notes](https://github.com/everycure-org/matrix/releases/tag/v0.2.5).

 ## Other Enhancements 🚀

 ### 1. ROBOKOP Knowledge Graph Integration 🌐

-The platform now integrates the ROBOKOP knowledge graph, significantly expanding the scope and depth of our knowledge base.
-This integration enhances data coverage and provides richer context for drug repurposing analysis, potentially leading to more accurate and comprehensive predictions.
+The platform now supports instantiating an integrated version of RTX-KG2 and ROBOKOP as the knowledge graph on which models can be run.
+This integration will undergo quality validation ahead of planned data experiments to test whether a combined knowledge graph improves performance compared to using individual knowledge graphs.
+While the integration provides optionality for richer context and potentially more comprehensive drug repurposing analysis, it is not enforced as the default.

+In December, we plan to integrate SPOKE as a third knowledge graph for testing the hypothesis that more integrated information leads to better predictions.

+To read only a specific knowledge graph from our combined data, you can filter the nodes &

 ### 2. Translator-Based Synonymization Enhancements 🔄